Use: Consumed raw or cooked

 Grown by: ISU Horticulture Research Station

-Fresh sage should always be stored in the refrigerator either wrapped in a damp paper towel or with its stems placed in a container of water.
-Since it is very fragile, even if stored properly, sage will only keep fresh for about two days.
-Sage can be frozen, either whole or chopped, in airtight containers.
-Alternatively, you can freeze the sage leaves in ice cube trays covered with water or stock that can be added when preparing soups or stews.
+Fresh oregano should always be stored in the refrigerator either wrapped in a damp paper towel or with its stems placed in a container of water.
+Since it is very fragile, even if stored properly, oregano will only keep fresh for about two- four days.
+Oregano can be frozen, either whole or chopped, in airtight containers.
+Alternatively, you can freeze the oregano leaves in ice cube trays covered with water or stock that can be added when preparing soups or stews.